DSchaedler/Ruby-For-Dragons/index.md

 The “Ruby on Wings” page was originally contributed by Kniknoo, and does an excellent job onboarding new Dragonriders.
 Other contributions are credited above each page/code block.

 The wiki is hosted through Github Pages, and therefore uses Jekyll to serve content.
 There is an unplubilished template page in the root of the github repo.
-Copy the template to a new file and change `resource: ` to `true` to publish the page.
+Copy the template to a new file and change published: ` to `true` to publish the page.
 New pages are automatically indexed in the sitemap.
 You can view the "compiled" template [here](https://ejectdrive.com/Ruby_for_Dragons/template).